Wimbledon (film): Plot

 At a reception for the Wimbledon players at the London Eye, Lizzie is approached by an apparent old flame, arrogant American star and world number 1 Jake Hammond.
 Hammond deduces that Peter and Lizzie are seeing each other when Peter defends her.
 When Hammond insults Lizzie, Peter punches him and the couple run away to Peter's flat in Brighton.
 The next day, Dennis comes to Peter's flat and yells at him for spoiling his daughter's game.
-Lizzie overhears this and decides to leave him and focus on her game.
-The next day, Peter faces off against Tom Cavendish and beats him when Cavendish sprains his ankle, demonstrating his ability to go all the way.
+Lizzie overhears this and decides to leave Peter and focus on her game.
+The next day, Peter faces off against Tom Cavendish and beats him when Cavendish sprains his ankle.

 The night before their semifinal matches, Peter sneaks into Lizzie's hotel room and persuades her to have sex.
 The next day, he performs above expectations and wins in straight sets, but Lizzie loses.
-Lizzie angrily breaks up with Peter, claiming his selfishness made her lose and decides to immediately return to the United States to train.
+Lizzie angrily breaks up with Peter, claiming his selfishness and need for sex before a match made her lose and she decides to immediately return to the United States to train.

-Peter has to play the final match against Jake Hammond.
+Peter is set to play in the Wimbledon final against Jake Hammond.
 At the airport, Lizzie watches an interview on TV in which Peter apologises and declares his love for her.
 She returns to Wimbledon.

-As Lizzie reaches the stadium, Peter has lost two sets in the final and is behind in the third.
-When the game is suspended due to rain, Lizzie appears in the dressing room and forgives him.
+As Lizzie reaches the stadium, Peter has lost the first two sets of the final and is behind in the third.
+When the game is suspended due to rain, Lizzie appears in the dressing room and forgives him and says she loves him.
 She tells him the secret of Jake's tricky serves and Peter fights back to win the title (3–6, 2–6, 6–4, 7–6^{(8–6)}, 6–4).
 Now a national hero in Britain, he and Lizzie get married.
-With his support, Lizzie goes on to win the U.S. Open and Wimbledon twice, ultimately achieving her dreams.
+With his support, Lizzie goes on to win the U.S. Open and win Wimbledon twice, ultimately achieving her dreams.
 In the last scene, Peter is with their younger child, a boy, watching Lizzie and their elder child, a girl, playing tennis on a neighbourhood court in New York City.